Siren (video game): Sequel and remake

 Forbidden Siren 2 was released in February 2006.
 The game tells the story of several characters who become trapped on Yamijima, an island off the coast of mainland Japan.
 A film based on the second game was released concurrently.

 Siren: Blood Curse is the third installment in the series and was released in July 2008.
 The game is a "reimagining" of the first game and it tells the story of an American camera crew's disappearance in a mountainous region in Japan.

-The series was celebrated in the PlayStation 5 game Astro's Playroom.
+The series was celebrated in the PlayStation 5 game Astro Bot.

 Manga

 Sony published a manga series titled Siren: Akai Umi no Yobigoe (Siren: The Call of the Red Sea) which was based on the first game.
 The manga was drawn by Wataru Kamio and ran from July 2014 to December 2015 in Home-sha's Shinmimibukuro Atmos magazine.
 The manga was scheduled to move to an online format in April 2016, but due to the author's health complications, the manga was put on hiatus.
 The game franchise's director Keiichirō Toyama and scenario writer Naoko Satō were supervising all aspects of the manga.
 It was ultimately discontinued.
-In 2018, a new ongoing manga titled Siren: ReBIRTH was published to commemorate the series' fifteenth anniversary.
+In 2018, a new ongoing manga titled Siren: ReBIRTH was published to commemorate the fifteenth anniversary of the series.
 It is written by Saki Yoshi and overseen by the development team of the games.